2021 London Mayoral Election: Khan and Bailey in neck-neck fight

-On 6th May 2021, London will elect its new mayor.
+On 6th May 2021, London voted to elect its new mayor.
 The mayoral election was supposed to be held in May 2020 however, due to Coronavirus pandemic, the election got postponed to 6th May 2021.

 Currently, Labour’s Sadiq Khan is the mayor of London and in June 2018 he had announced that he will be running for re-election.
 He then automatically became the Labour’s candidate for the upcoming 2021 London Mayoral election.